rv0lt/workshopsAndTalks/devopsDaysZurich/README.md

 |  Basic |  952 |
 |  Layered |  23 |

-We can clearly see how our second option, that does not include the modules needed to build, but not run, the application is in less risk of being attacked.
+We can clearly see how our second option, that does not include the modules needed to build, is in less risk of being exploited.

 ## Alpine base - Is it always usefull?